-Since 2015, almost 20,000 households have received support with an average annual bill saving of about £300 per year.
+Since 2015, more than 30,000 households have received support with an average annual bill saving of about £300 per year.
 Eligibility for the scheme is twofold and rests on the personal circumstances of the householder (qualifying benefits) and the energy efficiency of the property (SAP rating).

 The scope of measures currently delivered includes:

 - Insulation systems (e.g. cavity wall, loft, draught-proofing, underfloor)

 - Heating systems (e.g. gas central heating, air/ground source heat pumps, biomass boilers, electric storage heaters)

 - Other measures (e.g. renewable technologies, water-saving measures, secondary glazing)